High-Quality Dental Implants in Spring Lake, NC

 Once that’s complete, we attach a connector piece called an abutment and then place the restoration, which could be a dental crown, bridge, or denture depending on your case.

 After we surgically place the implant in your bone, we give it time to fuse together and for the area to heal.
 Once that’s complete, we attach a connector piece called an abutment and then place the restoration.
+Find out more about how dental implants work here.

 - Single-Tooth Replacement — If you have one tooth missing, we can place a single implant in the space and then bond a custom dental crown on top.